xaviervia/mediador/README.md

 Bear this in mind in order to not override the property accidentally.

 You can find this examples in the [`examples`](examples) folder in this repo.
+You can run them without installing `mediador` by running `npm link` on the repo folder (may require sudo).

 ### Simple on/trigger